00000vish/HWID_CHNGER/README.md

 # HWID_CHNGER
 This is a SIMPLE HWID CHANGER.
-> Use? can be used to extend program trails, or get ubanned from f2p games .
+> Use? can be used to extend program trial periods, or get ubanned from f2p games.

 Randomly Generate HWID